-In closing, I, like all my fellow county engineers, am very proud of what our employees can accomplish year over year.
+In closing, I, like all my fellow county engineers, am very proud of what our employees have accomplished year over year with limited funding.
 Our employees take pride in county service and truly work hard for Ohio's county.
 Your questions, comments and suggestions, as always, are most welcome and appreciated.